Britain's FTSE rebounds on deal-making prospects

 LONDON, July 28 (Reuters) - Britain’s top share index snapped a five-day losing streak on Tuesday, with hopes for corporate deal-making and robust corporate results offsetting market turmoil in China and worries about emerging-market growth.

-RSA Insurance soared 18 percent on news Zurich Insurance was considering a takeover bid.
+RSA Insurance soared 14 percent on news Zurich Insurance was weighing a takeover bid.
 Hikma Pharmaceuticals was also up, more than 7 percent, after announcing a deal to buy Boehringer Ingelheim’s U.S. generic drugs business for about $2.65 billion in cash and stock.

-The FTSE 100 index closed up 0.8 percent at 6,555.28 points, while the pan-European FTSEurofirst 300 index rose 1 percent.
-The FTSE hit a record 7,122.74 points in April but is now more than 8 percent below that high.
+The blue-chip FTSE 100 index was up 0.8 percent at 6,555.69 points by 1218 GMT, while the pan-European FTSEurofirst 300 index was up 1.2 percent.
+The FTSE hit a record 7,122.74 points in April but is now more than 8 percent below that high and down 0.5 percent in the year to date.

 Investment bank Credit Suisse warned on Tuesday it was time to downgrade UK shares, with interest rates set to rise and commodity prices set to weigh on the FTSE.
 A rising currency was also a negative for company earnings power, it said.

-Among other top gainers, GKN added more than 7 percent.
-The British engineering company said it had agreed to acquire Netherlands-based Fokker Technologies for 706 million euros ($781 million), including debt, to strengthen its position as a supplier to aeroplane manufacturers.
+In other top gainers, GKN added more than 6 percent after the British engineering company said it had agreed to acquire Netherlands-based Fokker Technologies for 706 million euros ($781 million), including debt, to strengthen its position as a supplier to aeroplane manufacturers.

-On the downside, Royal Mail fell more than 3 percent after Britain’s postal regulator, Ofcom, said Royal Mail had breached competition law by proposing wholesale prices that were designed to be more expensive for any company looking to run a rival mail delivery service.
-(Reporting by Liisa Tuhkanen, editing by Larry King)
+On the downside, Royal Mail fell 3 percent after Britain’s postal regulator Ofcom said Royal Mail had breached competition law by proposing wholesale prices that were designed to be more expensive for any firm looking to run a rival mail delivery service.
+(Reporting by Liisa Tuhkanen; Editing by Mark Heinrich and Susan Thomas)